 Next, text messaging while driving is addressed under different statutes.
 In 39 states plus Washington, D.C.; Guam; and the U.S. Virgin Islands, all drivers are forbidden from text messaging while driving.
-In other states, the application of texting bans differ based on the age of the individual driving, the profession of the driver (such as a public transportation driver), and various other factors.
+In other states, the application of texting bans differs based on the age of the individual driving, the profession of the driver (such as a public transportation driver), and various other factors.

 In California, the law currently states that adult drivers can only use hands-free cell phone devices, and it strictly prohibits the action of texting while driving.
 The base fines for using a handheld mobile device or texting while driving are as follows: $20 for the first offense and $50 for subsequent tickets of the same offense.
-For more information regarding a specific state’s legislation, view the table on the Insurance Institute for Highway Safety website (http://www.iihs.org/laws/cellphonelaws.aspx).

 In New York specifically, the current laws state the following: all forms of text messaging and other uses of handheld cell phones are strictly prohibited; adult drivers can only make calls with approved hands-free devices while in motion; taxi drivers are banned from using cell phones while driving, regardless of the technology they use.
 In addition, laws restricting cell phone use while driving are of primary enforcement.
-This means that a police officer can pull an individual over for using a cell phone while driving even if the person has not engaged in any other traffic offense at the same time.
+This means that a police officer can pull an individual over for using a cell phone while driving, even if the person has not engaged in any other traffic offense at the same time.

-One method of gathering this information involves examining the history that is left on the electronic devices that may or may not have contributed to the accident.
-This could lead to unveiling the truth about driver’s actions.
+One method of gathering this information involves examining the history left on the electronic devices that may or may not have contributed to the accident.
+This could lead to unveiling the truth about the driver’s actions.
 Technology allows law enforcement officials to retrieve records of past calls, text messages, internet usage, GPS use, and other such actions.
 Thus, this method of investigation allows police, attorneys, judges, and other law enforcement agencies to correctly and appropriately penalize the people engaging in this behavior while driving.